JokerQyou/bot/README.md

 # Notice

+* Due to the evolution of upstream package `python-telegram-bot`, most of the code is no longer following best practice, and will be refactored once I have time.
-This project is under construction on `x-develop` branch.
+* This project is under construction on `x-develop` branch.

 If you've got some inspirations from it, it would be nice to have them shared publicly (of course it's up to you).